Doubly robust integration of nonprobability and probability survey data: Introduction

-However, methods for when data on the outcome is additionally available in the probability sample have received only limited attention.
-In such situations the outcome mean (or prevalence) in the population can be directly estimated using just the probability sample.
-This mean (or prevalence) may additionally be estimated using a doubly robust estimator that integrates the nonprobability sample data with the probability sample covariate information.
-Because both these estimators use the same covariate data from the probability sample, they are not, in general, independent, which makes combining them efficiently a non-trivial task.
-We consider the class of combined estimators that are weighted averages of the two estimators.
-For such combined estimators, the efficient choice of weights depends on the variances of each estimator and the covariance between them.
-Recently, Gao and Yang~\cite{gao2023pretest} proposed a method to pool Chen et al.'s ~\cite{chen2020doublyrobust} $\DRone$ doubly robust estimator with a probability sample estimator when the IPW and MI models of the DR estimator are estimated separately using maximum likelihood and pseudo-maximum likelihood methods.
-Their approach gives a consistent DR point estimate provided at least one of the IPW and MI models is correctly specified.
-However, the formulas provided for variance and covariance and the validity of the pooled estimate rely on the strong assumption that both models are correctly specified.
-In this paper we review and clarify these methods with the aim of generalising them.
-We propose a framework for combining a probability sample estimate with the corresponding DR estimate based on a nonprobability sample, including methods that allow for valid inference also when one of the nuisance models is incorrectly specified.
-As we discuss, a special case of this framework is the combining of an estimate from the probability sample with an IPW estimate from the nonprobability sample.
+Several DR estimators have been proposed for estimating a population mean (or proportion) when data on a set of covariates are available for both a nonprobability sample and a representative probability sample but data on the outcome of interest are available only for the nonprobability sample~\cite{kim2014doublyrobust,kim2019surveyanalysis,chen2020doublyrobust,yang2020doublyrobust}.
+However, methods that can be used when the outcome is also measured on the probability sample have received only limited attention.
+In this situation the population mean outcome can be estimated in two ways: using a Horvitz-Thompson or Hajek estimator based on just the probability sample outcome data; and using a DR estimator that integrates the covariate and outcome data from the nonprobability sample with the covariate data from the probability sample.
+Because both these estimators use the same probability sample covariate data, they are not, in general, independent.
+In this article, we consider the class of combined estimators that are weighted averages of the two estimators.
+The efficient choice of weights for such combined estimators depends on the variances of the two component estimators and on the covariance between them.
+Recently, Gao and Yang~\cite{gao2023pretest} proposed a method to combine the DR estimator that Chen et al.~\cite{chen2020doublyrobust} denote as $\DRone$ with a Horvitz-Thompson or Hajek estimator that uses only the probability sample data.
+Their combined estimator is consistent when at least one of the selection and outcome models is correctly specified, but their formula for the variance of this estimator relies on the assumption that both models are correctly specified.